 About the Editor

-Alexander R. Wilcox Cheek is an Assistant Professor of Design and Information Systems at Carnegie Mellon University.
+Alexander R. Wilcox Cheek is a designer and faculty member at Carnegie Mellon University.
 His work centers on the design of information, products, and services through human-centered research methods.
 He also teaches design theory in the context of environments and human experience.

 Alex developed The Interactive News while based in Qatar, extending the work he did as a graduate student at Carnegie Mellon.
 Other grant-funded research of his has been supported by Google, The National Science Foundation, Bill & Melinda Gates Foundation, Heinz Endowments, and Innovation Works.
 Alex has co-founded and leads design for a number of companies and projects including Macromicro, Skale, Classroom Salon, and IxDA Doha.